andrew/ultimate-awesome/README.md

 - [awesome-webmcp](https://github.com/webfuse-com/awesome-webmcp) - A curated list of awesome things related to the WebMCP W3C standard.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
+- [awesome-text-to-motion](https://github.com/zilize/awesome-text-to-motion) - Text-driven human motion generation surveys, datasets and models.
 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
+- [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
 - [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-Robot-Operating-Syetem](https://github.com/tinyzqh/awesome-Robot-Operating-Syetem) - Learning Resources And Links Of Robot Operating System（updating）.
 - [awesome-perl](https://github.com/uhub/awesome-perl) - A curated list of awesome Perl frameworks, libraries and software.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
-- [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
 - [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.
 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.